Lactation Rooms on the Capitol Complex

 - Saves money in the family budget

-- Lower incidence of ear and respiratory infections
+- Reduced incidences of ear, gastrointestinal, and respiratory infections

 - Fewer allergies